EddieC-xiu/Prox-Basket-Fill-Automation/SCALE_STRATEGY.md

 # Scale & Cost Strategy

-This is how we’d think about scaling the basket filler without pretending we already run it at Netflix size.
+One-page write-up for Track C, answering:

+- How would you avoid re-solving “milk” for the same retailer and ZIP 1,000 times?
+- What parts of this system would be cached?
+- What would be deterministic vs AI-assisted?
+- How would you improve basket fill quality over time?
+- How would this scale to 5,000 users?
+- How would you control search / proxy / API costs?

 ---

-## How would we avoid re-solving “milk” for the same retailer and ZIP a thousand times?
+## How would you avoid re-solving “milk” for the same retailer and ZIP 1,000 times?

 We already cheat in a good way: **we remember stuff in SQLite.**